 The culture of trail stewardship starts within our community.
-TAMBA works hard to increase stewardship for the trails, forest and lake.
-The Lake Tahoe Basin is one of the most highly protected areas in the country and we take pride in working to preserve the precious natural resources in balance with recreational needs for future generations.
+TAMBA works hard to increase stewardship for the trails, forest, and lake.
+The Lake Tahoe Basin is one of the most highly-protected areas in the country, and we take pride in working to preserve the precious natural resources in balance with recreational needs for future generations.

 The two main components of our stewardship efforts are trail work and showcase events.

-We talk about proper trail building techniques, controlling runoff and erosion, discuss different users of the trails and their needs, and usually have the Forest Service or a land manager there alongside of us.
+We talk about proper trail-building techniques and how to control runoff and erosion, discuss different trail users and their needs, and usually have the U.S. Forest Service or a land manager with us.
 Currently TAMBA has about 40 trained crew leaders leading active trail projects all around the lake and in the Reno area.
-There’s no better way to grow trail stewardship and respect than to have someone help work on the trail (or bike park).
+There’s no better way to grow trail stewardship and respect than to have someone help work on the trail or bike park.

 Our “showcase” rides are another way we reach a big group of people.
-Again we usually we have a representative from the Forest Service along on the ride and provide education to all riders telling them to act responsibly because they are an ambassador of TAMBA and the mountain bike community.
-On some rides such as the Meyers Triple Crown we have trail marshals in potential conflict points educating riders and other trail users.
+Again, we usually we have a representative from the U.S. Forest Service along on the ride.
+We educate the riders about how to act responsibly on the trails because they are ambassadors of TAMBA and the mountain bike community.
+On some rides like the Meyers Triple Crown we have trail marshals in potential conflict points to educate riders and other trail users.

 Ask Not what TAMBA can do for you, but what you can do for TAMBA:

-1. Volunteer.
+- Volunteer.
 Get involved in our trail building and volunteer days.
 Time is the most precious thing you can offer.

-5. Keep it positive.
+- Keep it positive.

 ”Nothing compares to the simple pleasure of riding a bikeJohn F Kennedy